forcepusher/forcepusher/README.md

 Our videocards can not only run games, but write somewhat useful code now.
 That's pretty cool right?

 And if part of your job or pipeline can actually be replaced by a parrot - maybe it should be replaced.
+Think of writing and updating tests.
+Lovely part of our job, ain't it?

 ### More Unity packages:
 - [com.bananaparty.touchinput](https://github.com/forcepusher/com.bananaparty.touchinput)